Form 109 - Initial Application for the Valuation of Land at Its Current Agricultural Use DTE 109

-A. Woodland is not eligible for tax savings under both laws.
+A. Woodland is not eligible for tax savings under both programs.
 An owner must choose one or the other.
-On parcels of 10 acres or more, timber qualifies for the CAUV program, meeting the commercial production test.
-However, you must submit a request for a Land Management program in writing to:
+Woodland must be 10 acres or more to qualify for either program.
+For the CAUV program, you must submit a land management plan to the Hamilton County Auditor's office.

 Q. What are the liabilities if incorrect information is given?